dottie2542-bit/loaded-bagel/README.md

 ### Very simple code I created in order to practice.
 You can use it in VScode!

-> MAKE SURE YOU have PYTHON INSTALLED AS WELL
+> MAKE SURE YOU HAVE PYTHON INSTALLED AS WELL
 ##
 <p>To use it, you have to create a folder in your File Explorer.
 Call it "my_task_tracker".</p>
 <p>You should then open up VScode and press "Open Folder".</p>